Linear stability of the blowdown Ricci shrinker in 4D: The basis of -tensors and the actions of

-In any event, by the three assertions above, we conclude that $p_{1-}(Y)$ has at least 2 negative real roots (by the intermediate value theorem).
+By the three assertions above, we conclude that $p_{1-}(Y)$ has at least 2 negative real roots (by the intermediate value theorem).
 It follows that $p_{1-}(Y)$ must have either 2 real roots or 4 real roots.

 On the other hand, with just the coefficients of $p_{1-}(Y)$, one can compute (easily with a computer, or with significant effort by hand) that the discriminant of $p_{1-}(Y)$ is given by

 Numerically, $\mathrm{disc}(p_{1-})\approx -1968.595$ (see the remark below).
 The discriminant of a quartic polynomial is negative only if the quartic has exactly 2 real roots (and hence 2 complex roots).
 But we have already seen that $p_{1-}(Y)$ has two negative roots.
 Therefore $p_{1-}(Y) < 0$ for $Y \in (0, \infty)$ and in particular also for $Y \in (1, \infty)$.
 It follows that $\Lambda_{1-}(r) < 0$ for $r \geq 1$. \end{proof}